PKU-OS/RusPintos-Doc/src/3-kernelthread/time_sharing.md

 ## States of a kernel thread

 Now consider there are multiple threads inside the kernel.
 Those threads are in different states.
 At a given time, a thread can be in one of four states: `Running`, `Ready`, `Blocked` and `Dying`. `Running` simply means the thread is running (As the OS is running on a single-core processor, there is only one `Running` thread at any given time).
 A thread in `Ready` state is ready to be scheduled. `Blocked` threads are blocked for different reasons(e.g. IO, wait for another thread to terminate, etc. It is complex, so we are not covering it in this section). `Dying` is a little bit tricky, we label a thread as `Dying` to release its resources in the (hopefully near) future.
-The state transitions are illustrated in the followin graph.
+The state transitions are illustrated in the following graph.

 <img src="state.png" width="100%">